georgercarder/Sudoku_in_React/README.md

 # Sudoku in React

-## My first try building a project in React.
+## My first try building a project using React.
 I'm hooked!